Ella Bella Bingo

 Ella Bella Bingo is a pre-school animated television series, co-produced by Singapore-based August Media Holdings and Norway's Kool Produktion AS.
 The show revolves around the adventures of a 5-year-old girl named Ella, who lives in Sunshine Gardens, along with her family and friends.

 The first 27 episodes of Ella Bella Bingo (previously known as Sunshine Kathy) were screened on NRK from 2010 until 2011.

 The character was originally created in 2009 by illustrator Tom Petter Hansen, and the series was developed the same year by Hansen, scriptwriter Trond Morten K. Venaasen and producer Frank Mosvold.
 In 2011, the show was then redeveloped and re-designed by Jyotirmoy Saha of August Media Holdings.

-As of December 2014, 105 episodes of Ella Bella Bingo have been produced.
-The series has been sold in more than 20 countries, including Sweden, Denmark, Finland, Ireland, Singapore, Indonesia, Israel, Taiwan, Turkey, Bangladesh, and all the Middle Eastern and North African countries.
+As of 2014, 105 episodes of Ella Bella Bingo have been produced.
+The series, as of 2026, has been sold in more than 20 countries, including Sweden, Denmark, Finland, Ireland, Singapore, Indonesia, Taiwan, Turkey, Bangladesh, and all the Middle Eastern and North African countries.